dbojan/esplayer/README.md

 **how to use**

 - put URLS to your playlist in Documents/esplayer.txt, or put m3u files in Documents folder (on android, on desktop put it next to appimage/exe file)
-- tap: pause
-- up on remote/swipe from up to down: prev channel
-- down on remote/swipe from down to up/dpad down: next channel
-- left on remote/swipe from left to right: rewind
-- right on remote/swipe from right to left: fast forward
-- double tap: channel list.

 ### features
 - written in kotlin multiplatform + exoplayer (android)